 The Department of State will cover travel and ground transportation, as well as book, cultural, housing, subsistence, mailing, and incidental allowances and health benefits for all participants.
 For more information on the Study of the U.S. Institutes Program, visit: http://exchanges.state.gov/susi.

 Candidate Description and Qualifications: The SUSI Program is highly competitive.

-- be mid-career, typically between the ages of 30-50, highly-motivated, experienced scholars and professionals from research or higher education or research organizations (not-for-profits, think tanks, etc.)
+- be mid-career, typically between the ages of 30-50, highly motivated, experienced scholars and professionals from research or higher education or research organizations (non-profits, think tanks, etc.)

 - be citizens or nationals of Mozambique, or permanent residents holding a valid Mozambican passport

 - have strong leadership skills, civic spirit, and demonstrated dedication to public service